How to Start Digital Memorials with QR Code Gravestones

 Common content for memorial pages includes:

-- Photos of the deceased (from youth to later years)
+- Photos of the deceased (from youth to later years, approximately 10-30 photos)

 - Birth and death dates